-A 4.0 C 2.0
+A 4.0 С 2.0

 A- 3.7 C- 1.7

 B+ 3.3 D+ 1.5

 B 3.0 D 1.0

 B- 2.7 D- 0.7

 C+2.3 F 0.0

-C+2.3 F 0.0

 Students are required to earn the minimum grade of "C-" in all foundational courses cited on pages 20-21.
 If a foundational course must be repeated to fulfill the minimum grade requirement, the student will assume the full-tuition payment for the course and may not apply scholarship funds to any repeated course.
+The grade of a repeated course does not remove the prior grade from a student's transcript; both grades are calculated in the student's grade point average.
 All students must maintain satisfactory grade point averages.
 The student's grade point average is the ratio of quality points earned to the number of quality hours earned.
 Divinity School students must have a 2.5 cumulative grade point average in order to graduate from their program of study.
 Continuing students will be placed on academic probation if:

-- 1. their cumulative grade point average falls below a 2.5, or - 2. their semester grade point average falls below a 2.0, or - 3. they have more than two grades of incomplete on their academic record.
+- 1. their cumulative grade point average falls below a 2.5, or - 2. their semester grade point average falls below a 2.0, or - they have more than two grades of incomplete on their academic record.